lyrm/lockfree/README.md

 ## Contributing

-Contributions of more lockfree data structures appreciated!
+Contributions of more parallelism-safe data structures appreciated!
 Please create issues/PRs to this repo.